Associative bond swaps in molecular dynamics: Discussion

-In addition, our method captures some less trivial features.
-We get these \emph{for free} in the sense that they arise simply from the fact that the method is based on potentials and forces.
-We now demonstrate the effect realized by setting the mass of half of the $A$ moieties to $1/10$.
+The 3-body bond-swapping method captures some nontrivial physical properties of adaptive polymer networks.
+We get these additional effects \emph{for free} in the sense that they arise simply from the fact that the method is based on potentials and forces.

+A first example is demonstrated through the effect of setting the mass of half of the $A$ moieties to $1/10$.
 In this situation, a legitimate algorithm to model swaps would then bias the lighter $A$ particles to swap more, because they have a higher thermal velocity and therefore are more likely to be the first to escape out of the three-body intermediate state.
-This is indeed what we confirm for our implementation in Fig.~\ref{fig:swap_h}, where we compare the bond autocorrelation functions for the bonds with the lighter (green) and heavier (orange) $A$ particles.
-Our algorithm can capture this effect because eq.s~\ref{eq:2b}-\ref{eq:3bp} authentically explore the free energy landscape of the system, without requiring any external forcing to favor the swap of the lighter moieties while relying only on enthalpy and entropy.
+This is indeed what we confirm for our implementation in Fig.~\ref{fig:swap_h}, where we compare the bond autocorrelation functions for the bonds with the lighter (orange) and heavier (green) $A$ particles.
+Our algorithm can capture this effect because eqns~(\ref{eq:2b},\ref{eq:3bp}) authentically explore the free energy landscape of the system, without requiring any external forcing to favor the swap of the lighter moieties while relying only on enthalpy and entropy.

-The principle behind this feature should be expected to work more broadly: Similarly to how the lighter particles swap more easily, bonds that are under a significant tensile force will also swap more easily: The pulling force aids in deciding which $A$-particle gets away, as one would expect in any simple slip-bond.
+The principle behind this feature should be expected to work more broadly: As a second example, bonds that are under a significant tensile force will also swap more easily: The pulling force aids in deciding which $A$-particle gets away, as one would expect in any simple slip-bond.

 Thus, the physically expected effects on swap rates of parameters like mass and tension are build-in in our model, in contrast to hybrid models in which every dependence needs to be put in by hand.